api-federation/design/README.md

 <br/>
 </i>

-As shown in Figure 1, the connections, interfaces or their interaction are not yet defined.
+As shown in Figure 1, the interfaces or their interactions are not yet defined.
 The different components/players in the API ecosystem are shown in the diagram.

 For the federated API system, we need a federated user store.
 There are systems to onboard users and how to work with them.
 (A future task is the blockchain aspect - decentralized identity management systems and W3C standards around it).
 Tenant-based user bases can also be considered where clients of clients can also be onboarded.